ibm-cloud-docs/data-virtualization/connecting/connecting.md

 ## Connecting programmatically
 {: #conx_prgrm}

-You can use common programming languages to create applications that connect to a Data Virtualization database.
+You can use common programming languages to create applications that connect to a Data Virtualization instance.
 {: shortdesc}

 - [JDBC](/docs/Db2onCloud/connecting?topic=Db2onCloud-con_program#con_prog_jdbc)